lightsail-network/mnemonic4j/README.md

 String words = mnemonic.generate();
 ```

-To use a custom word list, pass the list of words as an array of strings:
+To use a custom word list, pass the list of words as a `List<String>` to the `Mnemonic` constructor:

 ```java
 List<String> customWords = Arrays.asList("word0", "word2", "word3", ...);